barteljan/VISPER/docs/README-VISPER-Sourcery.md

 # Introduction

 Visper-Sourcery uses the Sourcery-Commandline-Tool to generate Source Code that follows a certain pattern so that automating is possible.
 Existing classes/structs/enums can be modified (inLine).
 Extensions or even classes/structs/enums can be auto-created.
-An example suited for introduction might be the generation of `LocgicFeature` with the `AutoReducer` marker protocol.
+An example suited for introduction might be the generation of `LogicFeature` with the `AutoReducer` marker protocol.

 The following class was generated with the help of VISPER-Sourcery: